 With the engine off, remove the hose from the fuel tank that connects to the purge volume control valve (in most vehicles, this valve is normally located near or on the intake manifold), and disconnect the valve’s electrical connector (beginning at 1:24 in the video above).

 With the engine running, use a vacuum gauge, or even your finger, to find out whether any vacuum is coming from the valve where the hose was removed.
-If there is vacuum, this means the purge valve is stuck open, allowing fuel vapors to escape (if it wasn’t stuck open, and working correctly, there wouldn’t be any vacuum during this test).
+If there is vacuum, this means the purge valve is stuck open, allowing fuel vapors to escape.
+You won’t find any vacuum during this test if the purge valve wasn’t stuck open and working correctly.

 You can also do a similar test to the “Stuck Open” condition test with the engine off, that will also help you determine whether a purge valve is bad.